Victormaximoc/0maximos/README.md

 ###  Hi there 👋
 ##
-- 💼 Today I work with frontend
+- 💼 Today I work with front-end
 - 🌱 Studying to be a full-stack dev